T. N. Seshan: Career

 Seshan was appointed an apprentice administrator, as an assistant collector, for a year at Coimbatore, as a trainee of the Academy of Administration in Delhi.
 He was first appointed sub-collector in Dindigul.
 He moved to the Secretariat for Rural Development in Madras (now Chennai) and appointed director of programs and deputy secretary, where he managed a local administration programme for panchayats, from 1958 to 1962.

-In 1962, he was appointed as the director of transport of Madras (now Tamil Nadu).
-In 1964, he was appointed collector of Madurai district.
-After two and a half years, he went to study at Harvard University on Edward S. Mason Fellowship where he earned a master's degree in public administration in 1968.
+In 1962, he was appointed the director of transport of Madras (now Tamil Nadu), and in 1964, he was appointed collector of Madurai district.
+After two and a half years, he went to study at Harvard University on an Edward S. Mason Fellowship, where he earned a master's degree in public administration in 1968.
 At Harvard, he developed a connection with Subramanian Swamy who was his associate professor.

-After his return in 1969, he was appointed as secretary to the Atomic Energy Commission.
+After his return in 1969, he was appointed secretary to the Atomic Energy Commission.
 From 1972 to 1976, he served as joint secretary at the Department of Space.
 In 1976, he returned to Tamil Nadu and was appointed the state's secretary of industries and of agriculture for a brief period.
-After differences with the Chief Minister of Tamil Nadu, he resigned and moved to Delhi where he was appointed as a member of the Oil and Natural Gas Commission and was in charge of personnel.
+After differences with the Chief Minister of Tamil Nadu, he resigned and moved to Delhi, where he was appointed as a member of the Oil and Natural Gas Commission and was in charge of personnel.
 After two years, he served as additional secretary to the Department of Space from 1980 to 1985.
-Later he became secretary of the Ministry of Environment and Forests from 1985 to 1988.
-He opposed the Tehri dam and Sardar Sarovar dam on Narmada river during his stint but was overruled.
-He was later given the additional position of secretary of Internal Security which he served until 1989.
-In 1988, he served secretary of the Ministry of Defence for ten months.
+Later, he became secretary of the Ministry of Environment and Forests from 1985 to 1988.
+He opposed the Tehri dam and the Sardar Sarovar dam on the Narmada River during his tenure, but was overruled.
+He was later appointed to the additional position of Secretary of Internal Security, a role he held until 1989.
+In 1988, he served as secretary of the Ministry of Defence for ten months.
 He was appointed 18th Cabinet Secretary, the senior-most position in the Indian civil service hierarchy, in 1989 and later served as a member of Planning Commission.